-Increasing the use of My Health Record within our region remains a digital health priority for Adelaide PHN, and we are working closely with the Australian Digital Health Agency, and the South Australian Local Health Networks to connect specialists, general practices, residential aged care facilities and community health organisations to My Health Record.
-As of October 2022, there have been 429 registrations from general practices across the region to participate in My Health Record since its inception (APHN 2022k).
+Increasing the use of My Health Record within our region remains a digital health priority for Adelaide PHN, and we are working closely with the Australian Digital Health Agency, and the South Australian Local Health Networks to connect specialists, general practices, residential aged care homes and community health organisations to My Health Record.

-As of September 2022, 354 pharmacies in the region had registered for the My Health Record (APHN 2022k) and SA Health's pathology service, SA Pathology, Clinpath and Australian Clinical Labs are also connected to the My Health Record system.
+As of September 2023, 344 pharmacies in the region had registered for the My Health Record (APHN 2023e) and SA Health's pathology service, SA Pathology, Clinpath and Australian Clinical Labs are also connected to the My Health Record system.

-The private hospitals and clinics are also progressing in relation to My Health Record, with 118 specialists registered for the My Health Record.
-Adelaide PHN is currently sitting in the top 10 of PHNs for specialist engagement across the country (APHN 2022k).
+The private hospitals and clinics are also progressing in relation to My Health Record, with 202 specialists registered for the My Health Record.

-9.1.3 Telehealth
+9.4.2 Telehealth